bguergachi/InfraSmart/README.md

 # InfraSmart
-A capstone project to make a smart city infrastructure for municipal departments
+A capstone project to make a smart city infrastructure to schedule municipal departments